Granger007/Forumfy/README.md

 # ForumFy

 A full-stack social media platform built using **React.js**, **Node.js**, **Express.js**, and **MongoDB**, with real-time updates via **WebSockets**.
 ForumFy allows users to upload posts, comment, react, follow/unfollow others, and receive friend recommendations based on shared interests.
+It craftily eliminates the need for multiple social platforms but capturing the major fancies of Pinterest , Reddit , while retaining a minimalist UI and simplicity.

 ## 🚀 Features

-- 📝 Full CRUD functionality for posts
+-  Full CRUD functionality for posts
-- 💬 Nested commenting system with real-time updates
+-  Nested commenting system with real-time updates
-- ❤️ React to posts and comments
+-  React to posts and comments
-- 👥 Follow/unfollow users to build social connections
+-  Follow/unfollow users to build social connections
-- 🧠 Friend recommendation system using interest-based filtering
+-  Friend recommendation system using interest-based filtering
-- 🔐 User authentication and session management
+-  User authentication and session management
-- 🌐 RESTful API design tested with Postman
+-  RESTful API design tested with Postman

 ## 🛠️ Tech Stack